-- Seating is available on the service after all students with prior rights have been accommodated. - The teacher agrees to meet and help implement the conditions of travel. - The teacher assists the driver and bus captains in supervising students on the bus. - The teacher intends to use the bus daily. - PTV incurs no additional cost. - The teacher provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with prior rights to travel or a smaller vehicle is engaged for the service.
+- seating is available on the service after all eligible students have been accommodated - the teacher agrees to meet and help implement the conditions of travel - the teacher assists the driver and bus captains in supervising students on the bus - · PTV incurs no additional cost. - the teacher provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with a higher priority of access or a smaller vehicle is engaged for the service.